0xZeroLabs/the-forge/README.md

 # The Forge ⚒

-The Forge is an AVS built on [EigenLayer](https://eigenlayer.xyz) through the [Othentic](https://othentic.xyz) stack, designed to verifiably register web2 data as IP on Story Protocol unleashing access to siloed IP.
+The Forge is an AVS built on [EigenLayer](https://eigenlayer.xyz) through the [Othentic](https://othentic.xyz) stack, designed to register web2 data verifiably as IP on Story Protocol, unleashing access to siloed IP.

 # 🎯 Grand Plan